notisnan/covid19-tracker/README.md

 ## Features
 - Ability to customize countries.
 - Data is refreshed automatically and can be refreshed on-demand.
+- Initialized with the top five countries with highest confirmed cases.

 ## Technical Details
-- Using data from the [virustracker](https://thevirustracker.com/api).
+- Consuming the JSON data from the [virustracker](https://thevirustracker.com/api) API.
-- Usage of Sync Storage
+- Usage of Sync Storage for user country preferences.

 This was authored by [Mariusz Dabrowski](https://github.com/MariuszDabrowski) & [Dulio Denis](https://github.com/duliodenis) for a Hackathon presented on March 28th, 2020.